komalghodke/fit-nexus-dev/README.md

 application-secret.example.properties
 ```

-is committed to the repository as a template.
+is committed as a template.

 ---